Research Report

 Although traditional research methods are widely used in oncology, they have shown obvious limitations in exploring tumor heterogeneity.
 These limitations mainly stem from the limitations of the technology itself and the complexity of tumor heterogeneity.

-Jamal-Hanjan et al. (2015) pointed out that although genomic studies have revealed a complex and heterogeneous clonal landscape of different tumor origins and treatment responses, cancer progression, and risk of disease recurrence, the significance of subclonal mutations, especially in driver genes The mutations in, as well as their evolution over time and response to cancer treatments, have yet to be determined.
+Jamal-Hanjan et al. (2015) pointed out that although genomic studies have revealed a complex and heterogeneous clonal landscape of different tumor origins and treatment responses, cancer progression, and risk of disease recurrence, the significance of subclonal mutations, especially in driver genes, as well as their evolution over time and response to cancer treatments, have yet to be determined.

 Traditional methods often require population analysis of large numbers of cells, thus failing to accurately capture the heterogeneity between individual cells.
 Because tumors are complex tissues composed of many different cell types, these cells can differ significantly in gene expression, metabolic activity, and response to treatment.
 However, traditional methods often only provide averaged results and fail to reveal these subtle cell-to-cell differences, leading to information loss and misinterpretation.